Schwarzschild solution

 1. Matter → Geometry

-- Since we’re in vacuum:
+- Since we’re in vacuum, outside the central mass:

 . - The Einstein field equations become: